sajjadGG/book-python/basics/files/read.rst

         data = file.read()

-Read file as list of lines
+Read File as List of Lines
 ==========================
 .. highlights::
     * Note, that whole file must fit into memory